ionic-team/ionic-docs/docs/api/datetime.md

 ### Calendar Days

-The calendar days in the grid-style of an `ion-datetime` can be styled using CSS shadow parts.
+The calendar days in a grid-style `ion-datetime` can be styled using CSS shadow parts.

 :::note
 The example below selects the day 2 days ago, unless that day is in the previous month, then it selects a day 2 days in the future.
 This is done for demo purposes in order to show how to apply custom styling to all days, the current day, and the selected day.